 The commercial trucking industry is stronger than ever, as the truck traffic on Indiana’s highways clearly shows.
 While so many industries and employers have been devastated by the Covid-19 pandemic, truck transportation has hardly missed a beat.
 The movement of commercial goods is essential to the U.S. economy, and the relatively isolated nature of the work means there has been no need for a slowdown.
 What that means to commuters and travelers across the state, unfortunately, is that the risk of being involved in a crash with one of these 40-ton vehicles is as high as ever—if not even higher.
-When that happens, it’s important that you have a knowledgeable advisor on your side, because you can be sure the trucker driver does!
+When that happens, it’s important that you have a knowledgeable advisor and experienced Indianapolis truck accident attorney on your side, because you can be sure the trucker driver does!

 Any vehicle collision at highway speeds can be devastating, but when one vehicle is significantly larger than the other, the occupants of the smaller car are at high risk of experiencing:

 - Catastrophic injuries.
 Being run off the road, plowed over, or smashed into by an 18-wheeler can result in traumatic brain injury, spinal cord damage, fractured bones, and internal organ damage that will be extremely difficult, if not impossible, to recover from.

 - Fatalities.
 The driver or other occupants of a passenger vehicle are at risk of being killed when their car collides with a tractor-trailer.
 Surviving family members may be owed wrongful death damages.

 - Astronomical medical bills.
 The kinds of injuries sustained in these crashes can result in hundreds of thousands of dollars in medical bills for emergency treatment, hospitalization, surgery, medications, and many months of rehabilitation.